jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 ----

-* I close ``test_person.py``
+* I close ``tests/test_person.py``

 * I delete all the text in ``src/person/__init__.py`` and the terminal_ shows 4 failures.
 I start with the last :ref:`AttributeError<what causes AttributeError?>`

   .. code-block:: python

     FAILED ...::test_joe - AttributeError:
-        module 'src.person' has no attribute 'factory'
+        module 'src.person' has no attribute 'person'
     FAILED ...::test_jane - AttributeError:
-        module 'src.person' has no attribute 'factory'
+        module 'src.person' has no attribute 'person'
     FAILED ...::test_john - AttributeError:
-        module 'src.person' has no attribute 'factory'
+        module 'src.person' has no attribute 'person'
     FAILED ...::test_mary - AttributeError:
-        module 'src.person' has no attribute 'factory'
+        module 'src.person' has no attribute 'person'
     =================== 4 failed in A.BCs ===================

   Can you make the tests pass without looking at how I solve it below?
 You can come back to compare solutions when you are done or if you get stuck.